 Registration of Marriage in India

 In 2005, the National Commission for Women proposed The Compulsory Registration of Marriages Bill 2005; the bill contained a provision for compulsory registration of all marriages in the country within the 30 days of solemnization of the same.
 The statement of object and reasons in the Bill stated that compulsory registration of marriages in the country will help in dealing with many serious social and legal problems in the country.
 It will be helpful in preventing child marriages and would ensure that the minimum age of marriage is complied with.
-Also such a law will prevent non-consensual marriages in the country, will check illegal marriage/polygamy and among other things, would enable married women to claim their right to live in the matrimonial home, claim maintenance etc. and therefore will be a step in direction of empowerment of women.
+Also, such a law will prevent non-consensual marriages in the country, will check illegal marriage/polygamy and among other things, would enable married women to claim their right to live in the matrimonial home, claim maintenance etc. and therefore will be a step in direction of empowerment of women.

 On the registration of marriages in personal laws of other religions, legislations are already in place.
-For Christians it is the Indian Christian Marriage Act of 1872, similarly, for the Parsis, it is The Parsi Marriage and Divorce Act of 1936 that make registration of marriages compulsory.
+For Christians it is the Indian Christian Marriage Act of 1872, similarly, for the Parsis, it is The Parsi Marriage and Divorce Act of 1936 that makes registration of marriages compulsory.
 Muslim marriages are contractual in nature.
-The Nikah Nama serves as a valid proof of a Muslim marriage.
+The Nikah Nama serves as valid proof of a Muslim marriage.
 On the other hand, for Hindus, Section 8 of the Hindu Marriage Act talks about registration.
-It makes it recommendatory for states to have laws for registration of marriage also stating that the failure to register will in no way impact the validity of the same.
-But absence of marriage registration may cause hassles in procuring other governmental documents.
+It makes it recommendatory for states to have laws for the registration of marriage also stating that the failure to register will in no way impact the validity of the same.
+But the absence of marriage registration may cause hassles in procuring other governmental documents.

 Documents required for Marriage Registration/ Marriage certificate